Bizarro (comic strip)

-Bizarro is a single-panel cartoon written and drawn by cartoonist Dan Piraro and later by cartoonist Wayne "Wayno" Honath.
+Bizarro is a single-panel cartoon written and drawn by American cartoonist Dan Piraro and later by cartoonist Wayne "Wayno" Honath.
+The cartoon specializes in surrealist humor and at times is slightly cryptic in its humor.
+The creator often includes hidden symbols in the drawing that refer to inside jokes or other elements.

 Publication history

 Launched January 21, 1985, the panel appears daily in 350 markets throughout North and South America, Europe and Asia.
 Initially syndicated by Chronicle Features, it moved to the Universal Press Syndicate in 1995 and then King Features Syndicate in 2003.

 On January 1, 2018, Piraro's friend and colleague Wayne "Wayno" Honath took over creative duties on the daily strip, with Piraro continuing to do the Sunday strip.
-Wayno had been collaborating on writing the strip since 2009 and had drawn the strip for a few previous stretches.
+Honath had collaborated on writing the strip since 2009, and drew it for a few previous stretches.

 Characters and story

-Bizarro gives an eccentric, exaggerated and, as the name implies, bizarre look at everyday life.
-Piraro has described it as "about the incredibly surreal things that happen to all of us in our so-called 'normal' lives."
+Bizarro offers an eccentric, exaggerated and, as the name implies, bizarre look at everyday life.
+Piraro described it as "about the incredibly surreal things that happen to all of us in our so-called 'normal' lives."
 The situations are surreal, yet often plausible.
-Some cartoons involve celebrities, such as Sheryl Crow and Penn Jillette, while others make reference to themselves or characters from comics or animation, such as Superman and Gumby.
+Some cartoons involve celebrities, while others make reference to themselves or characters from comics or animation (such as Superman and Gumby).
 Comics critic Tom Heintjes described Bizarros themes, cryptic aspects and expansion into performance art: